How to Apply

 Ready to Apply?

-All applications are submitted through the ApplyYourself website.
-You will be asked for the following materials.
+All applications are submitted through our online application website.
+Applications are due December 1st, 2023.
+You will be asked for the following materials:

-- Upload to Statement #1: Statement of Research (2-3 pages) - Please provide a statement outlining your immediate educational and long-range career objectives in relation to your chosen field.
-If there is a paritcular faculty member with whom you wish to study, please give that person's name and explain why you want to study with that person.
+- Personal Statement/Research Statement (2-3 pages).
+Please provide a statement outlining your immediate educational and long-range career objectives in relation to your chosen field.
+If there is a particular faculty member with whom you wish to study, please give that person's name and explain why you want to study with that person.
 You may also wish to include other information, such as any undergraduate research experience, internships, or other experience you may have had to document your preparation for advanced study in your chosen field.

-- Upload to Statement #2: Statement of Diversity (1 page) - Enrolling and graduating a diverse student body is central to the University of Minnesota's mission.
+- Diversity Statement (1 page).
+Enrolling and graduating a diverse student body is central to the University of Minnesota's mission.
 Please write a statement that identifies the distinctive qualities, characteristics, and life experiences you would contribute to your graduate program and to the education of fellow students at the University of Minnesota.
 You may wish to include examples that address your contribution to the diversity of the student body and illustrate your motivation to succeed by setting high standards for accomplishing intellectual and other goals, overcoming obstacles to achievement, and/or helping others to gain access to the resources necessary for success.

-- Include three letters of recommendation uploaded by your recommenders electronically.
+- Three letters of recommendation.
+These are uploaded by your recommenders electronically.
 You will have the opportunity to enter their names and email addresses in the online application system.
 The department requires that you waive your right to examine the letters; check this option when prompted via the application.
 Do not submit paper copies of the letters to the department.
 Letters of recommendation should address:

 - The applicant's working relationship with the recommender